Jean-Luc Dompé: Club career

 In June 2018, he joined Gent by signing a two-year contract until June 2020.
 On 31 January 2020, he transferred to Zulte Waregem.

 On 18 August 2022, Dompé signed a three-year contract with Hamburger SV in Germany.

+On 28 August 2026, Dompé signed a two-year contract with Turkish club Konyaspor.

 International career

 Dompé is of Malian descent.
 He is a youth international for France.
 His first professional honour was with the France U20s as the side won the 2015 Toulon Tournament.

+Personal life

+On 25 January 2026, Dompé was caught for drunk driving when a police officer found alcohol in his system during a breathalyzer test.
+Following that incident, the player was fined 100,000 euros and temporarily suspended by his club, Hamburger SV, but was reinstated early March after showing good behaviour.